thoughtspot/rest-api-sdk/sdks/typescript/SchedulesApi.md

 # **searchSchedules**
 > Array<ResponseSchedule> searchSchedules()

  Search Schedules /n  Version: 9.4.0.cl or later  Gets a list of scheduled jobs configured for a Liveboard.
 To get details of a specific scheduled job, specify the name or GUID of the scheduled job.
-Requires at least view access to Liveboards.     #### Endpoint URL
+Requires at least view access to Liveboards.

 ### Example